 Investing in teacher and school leadership to accelerate learning

 We help districts and schools to create powerful professional learning structures that enable job-embedded, school-based professional learning, collaboration, and coaching.
 For example, Perry Township Schools has developed teacher leadership roles in each school, which has helped retain highly effective teachers and engaged them in leadership teams.
-Similarly, Goshen Community Schools has built the capacity of teacher and school leaders and used those roles as a key lever for their success in rising from a D to an A rating.
+Similarly, Goshen Community Schools has built the capacity of teacher and school leaders and used those roles as a key lever for their success.
+West Goshen Elementary School in the district rose from a D to an A rating and continues to maintain their progress.
 Building capacity and a leadership pipeline is also the focus of our partnership with Beech Grove City Schools, which received a federal grant in October 2021 to invest in innovative work building distributed leadership.

 Improving New Teacher Training